Meet our AI-powered life coach, Marlee!

 The following year, Proposify grew from 20 employees to more than 60.

-Thanks to Kornick’s coaching, the chief development officer scaled her department from five to 27 employees and exceeded fundraising goals, all while dealing with the challenges of the Covid-19 pandemic.
+Thanks to Kornick's coaching, the chief development officer scaled her department from 5 to 27 employees and exceeded fundraising goals, all while dealing with the challenges of the COVID-19 pandemic.

-Changing jobs is challenging enough, but changing industries can often feel impossible.
-If your goal is to break into a new career field, you might consider hiring a coach.
+Changing jobs is challenging enough, but changing industries can feel impossible.
+If your goal is to break into a new field, you might consider hiring a coach.

-That’s precisely what one stay-at-home mom did when she approached Dan Mason, a career and life transition coach who has first-hand experience with drastic change—he left his six-figure executive job to pursue a meaningful career in coaching.
+That's precisely what one stay-at-home mom did when she approached Dan Mason, a career and life transition coach who had first-hand experience with drastic change, he left his 6-figure executive job to pursue a meaningful career in coaching.

 Elizabeth Ward, the CMO for United Way of Greater Atlanta, hired a career coach before assuming the role.
 Why?
 She'd been out of the corporate world for 16 years and knew she'd need support in the transition.

-So if transitioning to a new role, especially one in leadership, has you feeling out of your element, a coach can help you prepare and perform well.
+So if transitioning to a new role, especially one in leadership, has you feeling out of your element, a coach could help you prepare and perform well.

-Still wondering if you need coaching vs. mentoring?
+Still wondering if you need coaching or mentoring?

 Still not sure whether you need coaching or mentoring?
 Just ask!
 For instance, if there’s a more senior coworker in your department you’d like to learn from, invite them to lunch.
 Explain where you’re struggling and ask if they think they could mentor you.

-Alternatively, Google coaches in your specific field or ask around in your network for recommendations.
-Schedule discovery calls with these coaches, and ask whether they think you need mentoring or coaching—or both!
+Alternatively, Google ‘coaches’ in your specific field or ask your network for recommendations.
+Schedule discovery calls with these coaches, and ask whether they think you need mentoring or coaching or both!

-Or, you can get started with FREE coaching right now with the world’s first AI-powered personal coach — get started now.
+Or, you can start FREE coaching right now with the world’s first AI-powered personal coach — get started now.

 The only life coach you need is our incredible AI-powered Coach Marlee!